 Of course, accidents on the road aren’t the only danger in the holidays.
 Staying safe in the home is also a factor of attentiveness and care.
 Avoid wearing loose clothes and dangling sleeves or jewelry while you cook.
 Don’t ever leave the stove unattended while it’s on.
 If you need to leave the kitchen, turn off the heat until you get back.

 When baking, check the food regularly and use timers to remind you to shut off the oven.
 Keep kids and pets out of the kitchen while cooking, and keep any remotely flammable items away from heat sources.
 Keep your cooking surfaces clean to prevent a buildup of flammable grease, and double-check everything in the kitchen before you leave the house or go to bed, just to be sure the oven and stove is off.
 Finally, keep a fire extinguisher in your kitchen for emergencies!

 Accidents, Damages, and Compensation

 If you’re in an accident, and it’s someone else’s fault, you may be entitled to collect compensation for the damages you suffer.
 However, getting these settlements requires help from an experienced and knowledgeable personal injury attorney.

-If you happen to be in the Knoxville, TN, area and you get injured as a result of someone else’s careless behavior or irresponsibility, call the McMahan Law Firm for help today!
+If you get injured as a result of someone else’s careless behavior or irresponsibility, contact the McMahan Law Firm for help today!